 Radial Feeder – a distribution line that branches out from a substation and is normally not connected to another substation or another circuit sharing a common supply of electric power.

+Rapid Voltage Fluctuation - see Flicker.

 Scoping Meeting – an optional meeting between the Interconnecting Utility and the Interconnection Requester to discuss the results of the review of the Fast Track Screening Criteria, and how to proceed with the interconnection request.